 This would not be a credible analysis if it only presented the upside.
 There are at least four genuine constraints that temper the narrative.

-CCS incompatibility outside China.
-The CCS-2 connector used in Europe and North America has physical and electrical limitations that prevent it from handling megawatt-class power.
-The Megawatt Charging System (MCS) standard, designed for commercial trucks, can handle the power but is not being deployed for passenger vehicles.
-This means BYD's full-speed charging is a China-only capability for the foreseeable future.
+Connector limits outside China.
+Export vehicles use local charging standards, and most passenger-car public networks are not built around megawatt-class charging.
+The Megawatt Charging System standard is aimed mainly at commercial vehicles.
+This means BYD's full-speed charging is a China-network capability for the foreseeable future.
 Export vehicles will charge at whatever speed local infrastructure supports.

 Competitive Landscape